|Rewards Rating:||3.8 / 5|

 A good deal for budget-conscious West Coast residents who frequently fly Alaska Air, the Alaska Airlines Visa Signature card pairs a generous sign-up bonus and valuable rewards program with one of the lowest APRs available on a travel card.

-50,000 bonus miles plus Alaska’s Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from just $22) after you make $2,000 or more in purchases within the first 90 days of your account opening.
+40,000 bonus miles and a $100 statement credit, plus Alaska’s Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from just $22) after you make $2,000 or more in purchases within the first 90 days of your account opening.

 Chase Customer Service Ratings

 Other Notable Features: First checked bag free, discounted companion pass, no foreign transaction fees, lost luggage reimbursement, car rental insurance, concierge service, shopping discounts, 20% back on all Alaska Airlines inflight purchases and 50% off day passes at the Alaska Lounge